ironbit/showcase-tech/golang-beego-postgres/README.md

-# Golang - Beego - Potsgres
+# Golang - Beego - Postgres

 ## Develop
 1. Generate the Rest API application called **app** using the **bee** script.